 Every appeal or application made to the Board shall be made on the forms provided by the Board, and shall be accompanied by the payment of the appropriate filing fee and submitted to the City Planning Commission office.
 The application form shall be accompanied by the data required in such form so as to supply all the information necessary for a clear understanding and intelligent action of the Board.
-An application is complete only upon receipt of all items required by the BZA.
 The completeness of appeal or the application shall be determined and the appellant or applicant shall be appropriately notified in compliance with Article 3, Section 3.2.B. of the Comprehensive Zoning Ordinance.